FuturePublishing/future-deploykit/README.md

 Github-stomp: Sinatra project.
 Expect a JSON bundle from github.
 Extract enough bits to generate a repo-update message on $topic.

+Stomp-repo: Watch for package-update messages emitted by the Debian package repository.
+Run apt-get update if a package we're interested in has a new version.
+(Not quite enough blind trust to install the thing automatically.
+That's what puppet/mcollective is for.)

 Jenkins-helper: Emit status messages on future.jenkins and future.events.jenkins to the effect that a job has started, failed or succeeded.
   (A better way of doing this would be a STOMP plugin for Jenkins, obviously.)